Pinia06/GithubRepos/README.md

 Once cloned, the code source can be opened using Android studio in 3 simple steps :
 1. Open Android Studio
-2. Open an existing Android Studio Project
+2. Choose 'Open an existing Android Studio Project'
-3. Choose the folder downloaded based on the chosed destination
+3. Pick the folder downloaded based on the chosed destination

 This application was developed under Android studio 3.2.1 and was compiled under android 28 SDK version, and accepts a minimum of 21 SDK version.